 An enterprise-grade contract lifecycle management platform.
 Ironclad uses AI for contract analysis, approval routing, and risk detection, giving in-house teams full visibility over their contract pipeline.
 Its Workflow Designer maps multi-stage approvals with conditional logic, while the AI-powered repository searches clauses instantly and generates insights on negotiation trends.

-Companies like Spotify and Merck rely on it for self-service contracting via pre-approved templates, reducing cycle times by 80% and ensuring compliance through obligation tracking that alerts on renewals and milestones.
+Many companies rely on it for self-service contracting via pre-approved templates, reducing cycle times by 80% and ensuring compliance through obligation tracking that alerts on renewals and milestones.

 7. Lawcus